chkp-dhouari/SourceGuard/README.md

  ### Then run the sourceguard-cli with ./:

- > ./sourceguard-cli -src or -img
+ > sourceguard-cli -src or -img

 ## WINDOWS Installation: